Please send your questions about rules

 A: Development is done.
 Artwork done.

 Playtesting was thorough.
 Rules are validated.
+We are looking for an

-We are looking for an offer with the right marketing &
+offer with the right marketing & distribution channel.
+We hope to

-channel.
-We hope to make Christmas in 2024.
+make Christmas in 2026.

 Q: Who wrote the rules?